MohamedTharwat21/deep-activity-rec/README.md

 This repository explores the progression of methods, from naive image classification to hierarchical models integrating LSTMs for temporal dependencies, achieving a best accuracy of **82.42%** on the final baseline **B8**.

-This project is a PyTorch implementation of the [Original Paper](https://arxiv.org/abs/1511.06040)
-, which was originally implemented in C++ and the Caffe deep learning framework by the authors.
+This Project is a PyTorch implementation of the [Original Paper](https://arxiv.org/abs/1511.06040) ,which was originally implemented in C++ and the Caffe deep learning framework by the authors.

 ## Model
 <img src="https://github.com/mostafa-saad/deep-activity-rec/blob/master/img/fig1.png" alt="Figure 1" height="400" >